Three Common FBAR Errors made by Expats and U.S. Taxpayers

 The FBAR filing deadline is quickly approaching.
 As the calendar has already turned to June, taxpayers living in the United States and abroad have only weeks to satisfy their potential FBAR filing obligations.
 The deadline to file a Report of Foreign Bank Accounts is June 30, 2016, and no extension for additional time is available.
 The failure to file FBAR can result in serious penalties and consequences for the taxpayer.
 Unfortunately, an FBAR filing is particularly complex and there is significant room for a tax layperson to make mistakes regarding the existence of a duty to file or the information disclosed on the report.

 CPA Ted Kleinman has decades of experience helping U.S. taxpayers, living at home and abroad, meet their international tax obligations.
 He can assist with FBAR filings and all other tax duties.
-To schedule a free consultation call U.S. Tax Help at (541) 923-0903
+To schedule a consultation call U.S. Tax Help at (541) 923-0903

 FBAR Filing Mistake #1: Failure to Understand How the Filing Obligation Threshold Is Calculated